-FG extends NIN-SIM Verification to March 31, 2022 – The Sun Nigeria
+FG extends NIN-SIM verification to March 31, 2022 – The Sun Nigeria

 The Minister of Communications and Digital Economy, Prof. Isa Ali Pantami has announced the approval of the Federal Government to further extend the deadline for the National Identification Number (NIN)-Subscriber Identity Module (SIM) data verification to March 31, 2022.

-As of December 30, 2021, the National Identity Management Commission (NIMC) has issued over seventy-one million (71m) NINs with over fourteen thousand (14,000) enrolment centres set up across the country.
+As of December 30, 2021, the National Identity Management Commission (NIMC) had issued over seventy-one million (71m) NINs with over fourteen thousand (14,000) enrolment centres set up across the country.

 The NIMC has also set up enrolment centres in over thirty-one (31) countries to cater for Nigerians in the Diaspora.